kubewarden/docs/docs/tutorials/writing-policies/rego/gatekeeper/02-create-policy.md

 }
 ```

-Now, let's create another `AdmissionReview` object that this time is
+Now, create another `AdmissionReview` object that, this time,
-targeting a namespace different than the `default` one.
-Let us name
+is targeting a namespace different to the `default` one.
-this file `other-ns.json`.
+Name this file `other-ns.json`.
 It has the following contents:

 ```json
 {